Availity/availity-workflow/README.md

 Array of NPM module names that enhance Ekko with additional data and routes. @See https://github.com/Availity/availity-mock-data

 #### `ekko.pluginContext`
-Pass URL context information to mock responses passed a context so that HATEOS links traverse correctly.
+Pass URL context information to mock responses so that HATEOS links traverse correctly.
 Defaults to `http://localhost:{development.port}/api`

 #### `proxies`
-Arry of proxy configurations.
-A default configuration is enabled to proxy request to the Ekko server.
+Array of proxy configurations.
+A default configuration is enabled to proxy requests to the Ekko server.
 Each proxy configuration can have the following attributes.

 - `context`: URL context used to match the activation of the proxy per request. **Ex:**: